WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 Random sampling (RS) is a random sampling strategy that works sequentially using functions from the PCL library.

-- The `RandomSample.cpp` is the entry code for RS down-sampling.
+- The file `RandomSample.cpp` is the entry code for RS down-sampling.

 ### 4. VFPS

 Voxelized Farthest Point Sampling (VFPS) is a downsampling strategy based on voxelization.
 The VFPS strategy was also used in PSegNet as the main 3D data preprocessing technique, the details can be referred to [[Paper](https://spj.science.org/doi/full/10.34133/2022/9787643?adobe_mc=MCMID%3D14000805405683999525849378418609464876%7CMCORGID%3D242B6472541199F70A4C98A6%2540AdobeOrg%7CTS%3D1700524800)]

 - The file `001Voxel_filter.cpp` is used to voxelize and simplify the point cloud.
-- The file `002FPS_Batch.py` is the following FPS step, which strictly fixes the number of points after step001 and automatically conduct data augmentation.
+- The file `002FPS_Batch.py` is the following FPS step, which strictly fixes the number of points after step001 and automatically conducts data augmentation.

 **Notice!
 Programs need to be run one by one in the order of name and number.**